otema666/file-reader/README.md

-file reader by otema NULL NULL
+File reader by otema 💀